This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 The Hurt Locker was one of the most acclaimed movies of the year... and before the Oscar victory brought it back to theatres, its total gross was $12.6 million, less than its $15 million budget (it ended with $17 million domestically and $49 million worldwide, still the lowest-grossing Best Picture of all-time).

-Scott Pilgrim vs. The World received universal acclaim for its unique approach; Internet buzz prior to its release predicted a blockbuster and a summer comedy champion.
+Scott Pilgrim vs. The World received near-universal acclaim for its unique approach; Internet buzz prior to its release predicted a blockbuster and a summer comedy champion.
 The film tanked next to the guy-centric The Expendables and the girl-centric Eat, Pray, Love, mainly due to the films target demographic being rather limited in comparison to the other two films.

 The Tree of Life failed to make its budget back (grossing just $12 million domestically on a $32 million budget) but won the Palme d'Or at the Cannes Film Festival and won much acclaim from critics (even becoming a top awards contender).

 Hugo won five of the eleven Academy Awards for which it was nominated, tying it with Best Picture winner The Artist for the most of any 2011 movie.
 And its $185,770,160 gross would also have made it a net commercial success — had its budget not clocked in at $170 million (not counting marketing!).